How to Impress Your CMO in the First 12 Months

 The shift to customer-centric means that marketing roles are changing, too.
 The roles are changing from a traditional marketing structure to better alignment with the customer journey strategy.
-This change is necessary and eminent.

 In the Salesforce “State of Marketing” Report, 59 percent of marketing leaders sharing that traditional marketing roles limit their ability to engage with and understand the customer.
 This is reflected in the many new roles in marketing that have titles using terms like customer experience, customer success, or lifecycle marketing.

-In the same Salesforce report noted above, 64 percent of marketing leaders believe it’s necessary for the role of marketing to align.
+The same Salesforce report noted above, 64 percent of marketing leaders believe it’s necessary for the role of marketing to align.

 Understanding that marketing’s role is changing and keeping this top of mind can certainly impress your CMO.

 Technology tools are the backbone of any healthy marketing department.
 No matter where your brand is on the technology journey, you need to know what’s working and where there are gaps.
 Sharing this with your CMO is a great first step.
 Then, identify trends and opportunities that can help your brand and CMO succeed.

 Artificial and Augmented Intelligence Technology Are the Now